-Lord Browne is the executive chairman of L-1 Energy (UK), the chairman of Huawei Technologies (UK) and the deputy chairman of the supervisory board of Wintershall Dea GmbH.
-He is also on the board of Pattern Energy Group Inc., where he serves on the compensation and governance committees.
+Lord Browne is the executive chairman of L1 Energy (UK) and the chairman of the supervisory board of Wintershall Dea GmbH.
+Until May 2020, Lord Browne was chairman of Huawei Technologies, (UK).
 Until May 2019, Lord Browne was executive chairman of DEA Deutsche Erdoel AG, when it merged to form Wintershall Dea.
-Prior to joining L-1 Energy in March 2015, Lord Browne was a partner at Riverstone Holdings LLC, an energy and power-focused private equity firm, for eight years.
-From May 2013 to May 2015, he was also a director of Riverstone Energy Limited, a closed-ended investment company listed on the London Stock Exchange.
+Prior to joining L1 Energy in March 2015, Lord Browne was a partner at Riverstone Holdings LLC, an energy and power-focused private equity firm, for eight years.
+From May 2013 to May 2015, Lord Browne was a director of Riverstone Energy Limited, a closed-ended investment company listed on the London Stock Exchange, and he was a director of Pattern Energy Group Inc. from October 2013 until March 2020 when it was acquired.
 Lord Browne spent 41 years at BP plc, holding various senior management positions during that time.
 In 1991, he joined the board of The British Petroleum Company and was appointed Group Chief Executive in 1995 and remained in this position until May 2007.
 Lord Browne was the chairman of the advisory board of Apax Partners LLC from 2006 to 2007, a non-executive director of Goldman Sachs from 1999 to 2007, a non-executive director of Intel Corporation from 1997 to 2006, a trustee of The British Museum from 1995 to 2005, a member of the supervisory board of DaimlerChrysler AG from 1998 to 2001, and a non-executive director of SmithKline Beecham from 1996 to 1999.
-Lord Browne holds a degree in Physics from Cambridge University and an MS in Business from Stanford University.
+Lord Browne is also chairman of the board of Windward Ltd. and a member of the board of SparkCognition Inc. Lord Browne holds a degree in Physics from Cambridge University and an MS in Business from Stanford University.